jonfairbanks/Expansa/README.md

 ### Client Setup
+- Launch the client-side script with `python3 client.py`
-[Optional]: Convert client.py to an .EXE using: `python3 setup.py build`
+- [Optional] Convert client.py to an .EXE using: `python3 setup.py build`

 ### Changelog